An earlier version of this article was published in April 2019

-People take this song way too seriously because, y’know, Kurt Cobain hated himself and wanted to die.
-But it was written at a time when Kurt felt jolly enough to mock the public perception of him, is really quite surreal (key lyric: “most people don’t realize, that two large pieces of coral, painted brown and attached to his skull, with common wood screws can make a child look like a deer”) and only got left off ‘In Utero’ because the album’s heavy songs quota had already been filled.
-‘In Utero’ was, in fact, almost called ‘I Hate Myself And I Want To Die’, which would’ve been hilarious.
+People take this song way too seriously, but it was written at a time when Kurt felt jolly enough to mock the public perception of him, and is really quite surreal (key lyric: “most people don’t realize, that two large pieces of coral, painted brown and attached to his skull, with common wood screws can make a child look like a deer”) and only got left off ‘In Utero’ because the album’s heavy songs quota had already been filled.
+‘In Utero’ was, in fact, almost called ‘I Hate Myself And I Want To Die’.

 A paranoid (“I smell her on you”) and insecure (“truth, covered in security”) end-of-relationship anthem, inspired by Kurt’s break-up with Bikini Kill hero Tobi Vail.
 Easily the chirpiest sounding song on ‘Nevermind’.

 An ideal track for playing Kurt Cobain Lyrics Bingo.
 Reference to bad childhood?
 Tick.
 Mention of shame?
 Certainly.
 Hints of a bad relationship with his dad?
 Oh yes.
 Fleeting mention of death.
 You bet!
 The results are absolutely wicked, of course.